 - Baby books – babies get interested in books at this stage.
 They don’t need a lot, but some are great.
 Dylan loves these little b&w books.

-We considered Stokke Trip Trap and might get it for the second baby, but currently using adjustable Graco – Dylan climbs into it on his own without any issues.
+We considered Stokke Trip Trap and ended up with Oribel Cocoon, but used to have Graco – Dylan climbed into it on his own without any issues.

 - Utensils & sippy cups – some of my favorites are Munchkin cups and tableware.